What to Do After a House Fire in 9 Steps

 While most experts suggest teaching kids how to call 9-1-1 at around four-years-old, a case can be made for starting earlier – like when one parent is frequently home alone or has a medical condition.

-For that extra bit of security, you should also consider installing one or more a Notion Sensor by your smoke detectors so you can know when they’re going off even while you’re away.
+For that extra bit of peace of mind, you should also consider installing one or more a Notion Sensor by your smoke detectors so you can know when they’re going off even while you’re away.

 What to Do After a House Fire Step #2: Contact Your Insurance Company